pprvrt/life3d/README.md

 Cells can be drawn using the mouse.
 The mouse is raycasted to the 3D plan (z=0) on which the cells are drawn, following the principles explained on [Mouse Picking with Ray Casting](https://antongerdelan.net/opengl/raycasting.html).

+# Known issues

+On some Mac (M2?), it's been reported the program won't run and segfaults, something to be investigated at the Rust/glium level.
+Also, there are some performance issues on glium buffer memory mapping that takes a very long time on some computers, inducing dropped frames.

 # Usage

 `$ cargo run --release`